exposit/katamoiran/_posts/2016-10-14-stats-as-traits.md

 The assumption is these will be spent on things like "athletic", "very good endurance", or "has memorized an encyclopedia" -- traits that are roughly analogous to normal attributes.
 But you don't have to -- any attribute (or aspect of an attribute) that's not covered by a trait is considered to be no penalty and no bonus, ie, a 0 modifier.
 In fact, you can think of the trait points as normal stat modifiers -- a hero with a strength 18 has a +3 modifier, for example.

 Finally, you can combine things down to save space.
 For example, the trait "street smart but not book smart (+2/-2)" would be treated as a positive in the case of street smarts and a penalty if the hero needed to do research.
+It still counts towards your point totals, though, as if it were two traits, one positive and one negative.

 **Regular Traits**

 Combine your trait points with any left over from the attributes section, then assign these just like the core book says to for humans.
 If you want to play a specific species, use the given examples or just put a trait down for it.
 For example, if you want to play a dwarf and have a pretty good idea what that entails (beards, beer, digging), put "Is a dwarf" down as a trait.
+Heck, use 'is a dwarf' as your archetype if you want to.

 You can spend these trait points on your archetype if you want, too.
+I tend to put one of my regular trait points into archetype (for a max of 3) if the character is a skilled archetype, but no more than that at first level.
+But if YOU want to, go for it, just be aware that the higher your archetype, the more likely you'll tend to solve every problem with your archetype.

 **Poisoned!
 Temporary Trait Adjustments**

 If something would normally affect an attribute in play, give the hero a temporary trait reflecting the penalty.
 "Poisoned and hallucinating, -2" for example, or "Freezing and soaking wet, -2".
 Then apply the negatives as usual, to any rolls where they apply.
 Bonuses work the same way.
 If a temporary trait hits -5 (say, multiple failed saves agains a poison or cumulative effects), consider it the same as a relevant attribute hitting 0 and proceed as normal for that case.
+These temporary traits go away when they logically would -- poison wears off when you make your save, freezing goes away when your hero gets warm, a broken limb heals up in six weeks or so, and so on.

 **Derived Stats**